PaddlePaddle/book/01.fit_a_line/README.md

 ```

 ### Train Program Configuration
-The train_program must return the avg_loss as its first returned parameter and then use the inference_program to setup the train_program
+`train_program` sets up the network structure of this current training model.
+For linear regression, it is simply a fully connected layer from the input to the output.
+More complex structures like CNN and RNN will be introduced in later chapters.
+The `train_program` must return an avg_loss as its first returned parameter because it is needed in backpropagation.

 ```python
 def train_program():